 Model as you explore vocabulary and correcting mistakes.
 If you use Snap + Core First you can use the Search feature when you are unable to find vocabulary.

 We can express ourselfes in many ways, such as gestures, signs, and vocalizations.
+The AAC solution is just one way to express my voice.
 Encourage all ways of communication.
 Respond to all modes of communication and do not push for the AAC user to say something they have already expressed with the AAC solution, focus on helping them to express things that are hard to say in other ways with their AAC solution.

 - Assuming Competence.
 Believe that the user can complete the challenges presented to them and if they say something that was their intention.